Basket Boats and Children on the Beach in Quy Nhon

 The Vietnamese round woven basket boat was born out of economic necessity.
 The fishermen needed to find a boat that would not only be cheap enough so that they could afford it, but it also had to be able to avoid the additional tax that was placed on other boats.

-This boat also had to have some basic qualities, such as it had to be able to hold the fish or the day’s catch.
-It had to withstand the ocean waves, which often can be very fierce on the Vietnamese coastlines, and it had to be waterproof so that it would not sink.
+This boat also had to have some essential qualities, such as it had to be able to hold the fish or the day’s catch.
+It had to withstand the ocean waves, which often can be very fierce on the Vietnamese coastlines, and it had to be waterproof so as not to sink.

 Basket Boats on the beach